-Given the unpredictable nature of technology, budgeting for small business tech support has no hard and fast rules.
-However, being a leader in Kansas City small business tech support services since 2001, we can offer solid advice based on past experience to help you budget appropriately for whatever comes your way.
+Given the unpredictable nature of technology, budgeting for business tech support has no hard and fast rules.
+However, being a leader in Kansas City business tech support services since 2001, we can offer solid advice based on past experience to help you budget appropriately for whatever comes your way.

 Think of budgeting for IT support and maintenance as an investment

-Your small business’s technology is a system of equipment with moving parts.
+Your business’s technology is a system of equipment with moving parts.
 Like any other equipment or machinery, it requires maintenance to optimally perform.
 Budget accordingly for your business tech support in order to avoid preventable business-crashing meltdowns.